 The cohort will also gain the opportunity to access local and international markets through a number of strategic partnerships.

 Register for the Poplabs Showcase.

 Streamed virtually, our inaugural Poplabs Showcase 2020 will celebrate the journey of our first cohort of creative entrepreneurs.
 Join us to learn more about the founders, their creative businesses and the impact they seek to achieve.

 You'll get a chance to engage directly with the founders, hear from our supporters and connect with event attendees!

-The One Million Stars project uses the power of Indigenous crafts like star weaving to bring people together around the world to create violence free communities.
+Building on the community connections and social impact of the One Millions project (2012), One Billion Stars continues to use the power of star weaving, an Indigenous weaving craft to promote non-violence and to build more connected and resilient communities.
 Created in 2012, the One Million Stars project culminated in an installation of one million woven stars during the 2018 Gold Coast Commonwealth Games Arts and Cultural Program.
 A total of 2.4 million stars were woven from over 200 communities in 15 countries including Australia, Aotearoa New Zealand, Canada, United States of America, Malaysia, Japan, Ireland, Scotland, England, Fiji, Cook Islands, Samoa, Barbados, Tonga and Hawaii.
 A partnership was formed the Queensland Government that supported the Museum of Brisbane, Lumen Cloud and Human Ventures to design the installation and manage community engagement.

 2020 Custodianship Program.
 Australia Council for the Arts